Sungjuwu/sungjuwu.github.io/index.md

 **Hi!
 Welcome to my website.**

-I am a PhD Candidate at Duke University.
+I am a PhD Candidate in Economics at Duke University.
 My research interests include international trade, development, and political economy.